petrvecera/Ext-DynamicPackage-SAProject/README.md

-# ExtJS App - Dynamic Package loading in Sencha Architect project
+# ExtJS App - Dynamic Package loading in Sencha Architect

 This demo guide is based on this guide [Packing loading on the Fly](https://sencha.guru/2017/04/12/package-loading/) written by Mitchell Simoens.
 So the main concept is based on the guide, I will post only necessary things.
 Please read more about each thing in the linked guide.